What is a Type II Error?

 - Correct Null Hypothesis and incorrect decision making to retain it will not prove to be fruitful.
 Such a True Negative decision is termed as Type 1 error or an error.

 - Incorrect Null Hypothesis and inaccurate decision making to retain it will jeopardize full analysis.
 One will never be able to reach a conclusion where the base itself of interpretation is wrong.
-Such False-positive decision is termed as Type II error or β.
+Such a False-positive decision is termed as Type II error or β.

 - Incorrect Null Hypothesis and incorrect decision making to reject is the actual expectation from all the analysis.
 False Negative decisions should be rejected without any second thought.